-But you should always read all drug labels and patient drug information you receive, whether the drug is prescription or OTC.
-These will help you to better understand your drugs, and it may also prevent interactions.
+But always reading all drug labels and patient drug information you receive is also necessary, whether the drug is prescription or OTC.
+Doing this can help you better understand your medications, and it may also prevent interactions.

 OTC drug labels

-OTC drug labels will include the following information:
+OTC drug labels typically include the following information:

 - Active ingredient and purpose: Lists the ingredients in the drug that serve therapeutic purposes.
-The “Purpose” section will say what each ingredient does (for example, nasal decongestant, antihistamine, pain reliever, fever reducer).
+The “Purpose” section explains what each ingredient does (for example, nasal decongestant, antihistamine, pain reliever, fever reducer).

 - Uses: A short description of what symptoms or conditions the drug is meant to treat.

 - Warnings: The section that provides important information about using the drug safely.
-It will say when to stop or not use the drug and when to consult with a doctor about its use.
+It explains when to stop or not use the drug and when to consult with a doctor about its use.
 Side effects and potential interactions are also listed here.

 - Directions: Instructions for how much of the medication should be taken and how often.
-If there are any special instructions for how to take the drug, they will be listed here.
+If there are any special instructions for how to take the drug, they’re listed here.

 - Other information: This section often has information about how to properly store the drug.
 It may also give additional information about certain ingredients the drug contains, such as the amount of calcium, potassium, or sodium.
 These details can be important for people with allergies or dietary restrictions.

-- Expiration date: Date up to which the manufacturer guarantees the safety and effectiveness of the drug.
+- Expiration date: Date up to which the manufacturer guarantees the drug’s safety and effectiveness.

-- Inactive ingredients: List of ingredients in the drug that don’t serve a therapeutic purpose, such as colorings and flavorings.
+- Inactive ingredients: List of ingredients in the drug that do not have a therapeutic purpose, such as colorings and flavorings.

-- Manufacturer contact information: You can usually call the manufacturer on a toll-free line if you have questions about the drug.
-Most companies staff these lines Monday through Friday.
+- Manufacturer contact information: You can usually call the manufacturer via a toll-free number if you have questions about the drug.
+Most companies staff these call centers Monday through Friday.